AditiBhandari/south-asia-data-sources/README.md

 * [National Air Quality Index for India](http://pib.nic.in/newsite/PrintRelease.aspx?relid=110654)

 #### Other
-* [Air Quality Life Index](https://aqli.epic.uchicago.edu/the-index/): Global data on the analysis of air quality and life expectancy by the Energy Policy Institute at the University of Chicago.
+* [Air Quality Life Index](https://aqli.epic.uchicago.edu/the-index/): Global data on the analysis of air quality and life expectancy by the Energy Policy Institute at the University of Chicago
 * [Urban Emissions](http://www.urbanemissions.info/)
 * [AirNow](https://cfpub.epa.gov/airnow/index.cfm?action=airnow.global_summary#India$New_Delhi): Daily PM2.5 levels at US consulates and embassies

 ### Fires
 * [NASA FIRMS active fire data](https://firms.modaps.eosdis.nasa.gov/active_fire/#firms-txt): A global dataset of active fires in the world in the last seven days.
-Use VIIRS data for greater accuracy, available as .csv, .shp and .kml files.
+Use VIIRS data for greater accuracy, available as .csv, .shp and .kml files
     * FIRMS archive download](https://firms.modaps.eosdis.nasa.gov/download/): For data older than the last week

 ### Precipitation and rainfall